metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1.md

 Read-Only:

+- `default_data` (Map of String) DefaultData statically defines the initial state of the environment.
+It has the same schema-less structure as the data field in environment configs.
+It is overwritten by the selected environment configs.
 - `environment_configs` (Attributes List) EnvironmentConfigs selects a list of 'EnvironmentConfig's.
 The resolved resources are stored in the composite resource at 'spec.environmentConfigRefs' and is only updated if it is null.
 The list of references is used to compute an in-memory environment at compose time.
 The data of all object is merged in the order they are listed, meaning the values of EnvironmentConfigs with a larger index take priority over ones with smaller indices.
 The computed environment can be accessed in a composition using 'FromEnvironmentFieldPath' and 'CombineFromEnvironment' patches. (see [below for nested schema](#nestedatt--spec--environment--environment_configs))
 - `patches` (Attributes List) Patches is a list of environment patches that are executed before a composition's resources are composed. (see [below for nested schema](#nestedatt--spec--environment--patches))
 - `policy` (Attributes) Policy represents the Resolve and Resolution policies which apply to all EnvironmentSourceReferences in EnvironmentConfigs list. (see [below for nested schema](#nestedatt--spec--environment--policy))